 Evidence of cognitive expertise based on performance on an examination is a requirement of Time-limited Diplomates in the Renewal of Certification Process (ROC-P) and is satisfied by the completion of the Renewal of Certification Examination.

 Part 3 on your "My Portfolio" page provides information on your examination status and deadline to complete the examination.
 Once the ROC examination is successfully completed, the ‘Status’ line in Part 3 will be automatically recorded as ‘Complete’, the date of completion recorded, as well as the date for the next examination

-- The examination is an "open book" 50-item, multiple choice, web-based examination completed during the ninth year of your ten (10) year cycle.
+- The examination is an "open book" 50-item, multiple choice, web-based examination must completed during the tenth year of your cycle.
 The examination can be accessed multiple times, but must be completed within a 48-hour period.

 The Renewal of Certification examination is based on contemporary general knowledge topics in pediatric dentistry.
 All possible answers may be plausible but only one response is the MOST correct.